olahol/react-tagsinput/README.md

 ##### onClick

-Callback when the input field is clicked
+Callback when the component (anything from tags to the input) is clicked on.

 ##### onKeyDown